CyriacBr/get-pty-output/README.md

 In this package we choose a better way to solve this problem.
 We release different `npm packages` for different platform.
 And add it to `optionalDependencies` before release the `Major` package to npm.

 `NPM` will choose which native package should download from `registry` automatically.
 You can see [npm](./npm) dir for details.
-And you can also run `yarn add @napi-rs/package-template` to see how it works.
+And you can also run `yarn add get-pty-output` to see how it works.

 ## Develop requirements